All Episodes

 We like money.

-Money is a very interesting and um uh fun thing for humans to have because it facilitates the growth of society, because without money, you're limited to barter, which restricts you to where the hell you are and getting all of the stuff done that way, right?
+Because without money, you're limited to barter, which restricts you to where the hell you are and getting all of the stuff done that way, right?

-You can see that money is a convenience, it's an easy technology, and it's a time technology, because you can um acquire the money, and then you have the need or the want for a boat, but uh it's none's available.
+It's an easy technology, and it's a time technology because you can acquire the money and then you have the need or the want for a boat, but none's available.

-You can acquire the money, and then you transfer that need or want through time by having the money and being able to buy the boat later.
+You can acquire the money and then you transfer that need or want through time by having the money and being able to buy the boat later.

-And so um money is useful stuff.
+And so money is useful stuff.

 But here's the thing.

-They've taken out virtually all education about economics, um, home economics, uh, household economics, um, anything unless you're gonna become an economist, and then they they have a weird, weird, weird schooling system that teaches you all different kinds of things that are really not pertinent, but that are system reinforcing if you want to become an economist or get into that sort of thing, right?
+And then they have a weird, weird, weird schooling system that teaches you all different kinds of things that are really not pertinent, but that are system reinforcing if you want to become an economist or get into that sort of thing, right?

-Uh traders and all these other people are different kinds of critters.
+Traders and all these other people are different kinds of critters.

-You just don't really go to school to trade stocks, and you may do that, but there's no um uh you know, stockbroker um college course kind of a thing, right?
+You may do that, but there's no, you know, stockbroker college course kind of a thing, right?

 So no pathway to doing that.